 Due to a corporate remodel fund, our office is getting a facelift – and the process is taking several weeks.
 Having just about grown up on a job site while working with my dad, the sound of saws and hammers is not foreign to my ear, though it seems misplaced when it’s happening right by my desk.
 The plastic dust shield between me and the construction crew is hardly soundproof.
 The workmen, however, don’t seem to comprehend that fact.

 In the course of a recent day I heard thirteen hiccups, eight moans, nine whines, and at least thirty-one belches.
 Not that I was counting.
 By the time the twenty-eighth burp bounced off my monitor, I’d given up on the male portion of society.
 My head dropped to the keyboard in despair, leaving a sizeable QWERTY imprint on my forehead.
-Is this what I have to choose from – Sheik Ilderim and his posse of ill-mannered compadres?
+Is this what I have to choose from?

-Love is not a science, but if it were, I’d have a degree in Relationship Logistics.
 Do you ever wonder what inspires a girl to settle for a man of such mettle?
-I’ve come up with a feasible theory for the workings of the female mind; a mentality that inspires a girl to make decisions far different from what her nearest and dearest would hope.
+I’ve come up with a theory for the workings of the female mind; a mentality that inspires a girl to make decisions far different from what her nearest and dearest would hope.
 It’s the mentality of settlement: this is as good as it’s gonna get.